pgroenbaek/dbtracks-stf-profiles/README.md

 ## Acknowledgements

-All credit goes to Norbart Rieger who is the author of the original DBTracks shapes.
+All credit goes to Norbert Rieger who is the author of the original DBTracks shapes.